Loudspeaker & Rack Decoupling/Isolation

 Threaded Stud Glider

-Cone/Spike Isolation Bases: Use under cones or spikes on bare floor or platform.
+Isolation Bases: Use under cones, spikes, or other rigid feet on bare floor, shelf or platform.

 What it is:

-dBNeutralizer(tm) is a proprietary composite of platinum-cured silicones with barium sulfate and silica fillers.
+dBNeutralizer(tm) is a unique composite of platinum-cured silicones with barium sulfate and silica fillers.

-Big Fat Dot blocks transfer of mechanical sound energy by the following amounts (in compliance with ASTM E 90 Test Standards):
+Big Fat Dot blocks the mechanical transfer of acoustic-generated vibration by the following amounts (in compliance with ASTM E 90 Test Standards):

 Freq: Transmission loss, dB: <20 6 ~ 18 20 16 40 19 50 22 100 23 150 20 250 24 300 23 400 26 500 27 650 29 800 31 1000 33 1250 36 1600 37 2000 39 2500 41 3200 43 4000 44 5000 43 >5000 ≥43